apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Tropical Storm Ophelia will deliver a wet and windy weekend to the East Coast**
+**New map shows states with the highest and lowest obesity rates**

-You can read more about it [here](https://www.cnn.com/2023/09/22/weather/east-coast-tropical-storm-threat-friday/index.html).
+You can read more about it [here](https://ktla.com/news/new-map-shows-states-with-the-highest-and-lowest-obesity-rates/).

 ## Requirements
 - Python 3.8